Step 2: Installing RD Gateway

 On the Select Role Services page, select the Remote Desktop Gateway check box.

-If you are prompted to specify whether you want to install the additional role services that are required for Remote Desktop Gateway, click Add Required Role Services.
+If prompted to specify whether you want to install the additional role services that are required for Remote Desktop Gateway, click Add Required Role Services.

 On the Select Role Services page, click Next.